Past Events

 We are grateful to Lexis Nexis for sponsoring this event.

-Click here for Conference Programme
+Click here for the training conference booklet.

-INUK Spring Conference, 27 April 2012
+INUK Spring Training Conference, 27 April 2012

 We are grateful that Cleary Gottlieb Steen & Hamilton LLP is, again, supporting INUK by hosting this event.

-It will be held at their London Office: City Place House 55 Basinghall Street London EC2V 5EH
+It will be held at their London Office: City Place House, 55 Basinghall Street, London.
+EC2V 5EH.

 Helping the Innocent: INUK Symposium on the Reform of the Criminal Cases Review Commission